aws/karpenter-provider-aws/docs/aws/provisioner-launch-templates-options.md

 `kubernetes.io/arch` label in the `labels` section, so there is no risk of a conflict between that and the launch template.

+Another problem users might run into is that their pod spec might specify a node selector for an architecture that the provisioner doesn't support.

 # Solutions

 ## Label Naming